wawastein/zabbix-cloudwatch/README.md

 # zabbix-cloudwatch
 Cloudwatch integration for Zabbix 3.x

+**Current release: 1.1.0.
+Zabbix template was tested with Zabbix 3.4, please revert to 1.0.0 if you find any backward incompatibility and open an issue.**

 Python 2.7.x

 1. Create specialized user account in AWS and grant it permissions for required services and API calls (for example `describe_instances()` for EC2)